Value Resort Rankings at Disney World

 With that said, let’s take a look at the rankings!

 These new rooms are definitely a step in the right direction, but All Star Movies could still use some more help.
 The Mighty Ducks are still heavily showcased, despite no longer being relevant.
 Photos in the lobby are faded, as is hotel signage.
-However, the new rooms are such a significant improvement that we’re willing to overlook all of that and can’t find availability at All Star Music.
+It also doesn’t help that All Star Movies was the first to receive the new rooms ~4 years ago, whereas Sports and Music have received their updates mostly in the last couple of years.
+That means the same style is fresher at Sports and Movies.

 3. All Star Music

 All Star Music has now been totally updated with the new rooms, pictured above.
-These are a significant upgrade from the old rooms (and what still exists at All Star Sports), as they have numerous functional and space-saving improvements.
+Again, these are a significant upgrade from the old rooms, as they have numerous functional and space-saving improvements.
 All of that is incredibly useful given the small size of Value Resort rooms.

 Other upsides to All Star Music are that it’s less expensive than Pop Century and Art of Animation, it has a refurbished food court, it’s rarely (if ever) overrun with pre-teen athletic groups, the decor is good and not too dated (by All Star standards), and it’s the middle bus stop.
-All Star Music gets the job done in pretty much every regard, without excelling at anything.
+Another point in the favor of All Star Music is that it’s the only one of the trio to offer family suites, which are far cheaper than their counterparts at Art of Animation (but not as good as those Lion King, Cars, or Finding Nemo family suites).

 2. Art of Animation